Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

     echo 42 > input.json

 Now we can invoke the update function with that input by using a contract update transaction.
-From the point of this transaction in the blockchain, your smart contract will have its new value.
+This will mutate the smart contract state and store the new value.
 If you have your own node, you can invoke the update function like so:

 .. code-block:: console